wuruochong/p4-iir/README.md

 ```bash
 xterm h1
 ```
 A new terminal for `h1` should have popped up.
-You can now command `h1` to run the driver program:
+You can now command `h1` to run the driver program in this new terminal:
 ```bash
 python3 driver.py
 ```